Date of Adoption: 04/15/2017

 Soaring Eagle Academy is committed to understanding the reasons why a student engages in physical acts towards self or another.
 As stated in above sections, understanding the student’s unique profile is essential to understanding why these acts occur and how to support the student.
 Challenges in the student’s auditory sensitivity, visual spatial system, sensory processing capacities, motor planning and praxis capacities, comprehension of language capacities and expressive language capacities all contribute to physical acts towards another or towards oneself.
 Therefore, procedures for decreasing these acts will be directly tied to understanding the unique profile and applying strategies that support the deficiency or challenge within that capacity.
 This information will be part of the student’s Safety Plan when development of such plan is indicated.

-room and their transitional items.
+Support Guide: when a Student follows a teacher to an alternate location (sensory room) for a teacher-initiated or student-initiated break Student is guided to safe place (ex.
+Sensory room) utilizing a visual of the room and their transitional items.
 Safe areas for students are the sensory room or therapy rooms located within each classroom system.
 Designated safe areas are mapped out along all transportation routes and offsite locations.
 Egress is not restricted while a student is in the sensory room.
 At least one staff member remains in the room with the student unless requested by the student to leave the room.

 When students are ready developmentally for boundaries and limit setting, staff will place these boundaries and limits for safety, physical acts towards others or themselves by supporting the student’s comprehension through visuals (written and/or pictures) and verbally and nonverbally expressing/indicating that this is not acceptable.
 Verbal limit setting will take the form of staff members indicating to the student that they will not allow him/her to hurt another or themselves.
 Students will be supported in understanding what they can do through visuals of activities and ideas.
-Limit setting will typically be provided by the student’s team (Classroom Teachers, Behavior DIR® Specialist, Occupational Therapist, Code Blue Responder and Mental Health worker) versus 1:1 Teacher Assistant/Teacher Assistant.
+Limit setting will typically be provided by the student’s team (Classroom Teachers, Behavior DIR® Specialist, Occupational Therapist, Regulatory/Crisis Responder and Mental Health worker) versus 1:1 Teacher Assistant/Teacher Assistant.

 All staff are trained to call codes for regulation support.
 1:1 Teacher Assistant/Teacher